Planning a Learning Episode

 An example might be adding and subtracting fractions with different denominators.

-Having conveyed the purpose of adding and substracting fractions, the teacher would list the atoms relevant to the first prococudre – adding proper fractions with different denominators.
+Having conveyed the purpose of adding and subtracting fractions, the teacher would list the atoms relevant to the first procedure – adding proper fractions with different denominators.
 The teacher would assess the atoms students have met before (finding the lowest common multiple, making fractions equivalent, adding fractions with the same denominator, etc), and teach any new atoms (deciding whether fractions are in a form ready to be added).

 Then the teacher delivers an I Do that brings these atoms together, showing students how to add two fractions with different denominators before checking students’ understanding in the We Do and allowing them to consolidate at their own pace with some independent practice.